AndreiCravtov/jupyter-notebook-template/README.md

 - Dependencies: managed by `uv` in `pyproject.toml`
 - Editing:
 - + I prefer to edit in VSCode with Jupyter extensions
-- + But there is `just run-lab` if you prefer Jupyter lab
+- + But there is `just lab-py` if you prefer Jupyter lab